Apple Strawberry Conserve

 Place the lid on top of the jar and add the ring.
 Tighten the ring to fingertip tight and process in a boiling water bath canner for 10 minutes if at sea level.
 Remember to adjust your processing time if you are above 1000 feet in elevation.

-Once your Apple Strawberry Conserve has completed processing, space the jars about an inch apart on a cloth on the counter for 24 hours to cool and completely seal.
+Once your Apple Strawberry Conserve has completed its cooling time, space the jars about 1-2 inches apart on a heat-resistant surface 24 hours to cool and completely seal.
+You can tell it is sealed if the center of the lid is depressed down.

 If you have any questions about canning with a boiling water bath canner or how to adjust the processing time for altitude, take a look at our canning basics videos.